Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 Is the Rio Sofa firm or soft?

-It feels medium-supportive: you get cushion, but your hips don’t drop into a deep cradle.
-That helps for upright TV watching and laptop sessions.
+It feels medium-supportive.
+You get cushion, but your hips do not drop into a deep cradle, which helps during upright TV watching and laptop sessions.

 Which one is best for naps?